louimet/E-Calc/internal_doc/meetingMinutes.md

 Meet Friday after class? have ideas to discuss regarding the UI, CRC, Memory usage and consolidate what we bring to the meeting in a final usage of memory, a final UI design and do the CRC cards (perhas write crc for current, although we have the UML class diagram in the presentation slides)

+###Meeting - H960.6 Devang, Yuanwen, Laurent, Federico and Laurent is sick with a fever) - Tuesday, March 22nd, 2016

+* CRC View (History view and and Main view are views, Handle Input and expression evaluator are controller, Expression Buffer and Expression History and Library are model

+* New and updated tasks:
+    1. put tasks in github
+    2. display implemented as two contiguous windows, top with input allowed and scrollable (no keyboard or scrollbar) but add arrow keys; bottom for displaying results (view only)
+    3. implement plus minus key on operand under cursor (only if operand under cursor) and toggle preceding hyphen - see hyphen [here](www.cs.tut.fi/~jkorpela/dashes.html)
+    4. make blocks for gui
+    5. find nice gui pallette (almost coincides with blocks)
+    6. Editorial pass on function section in the doc